 If you see a player showdown with a trash hand after playing passively on each street, then they are probably a calling station.

-If you use a HUD, then useful stats to look at are VPIP, PFR, AF and WTSD.
+If you use a poker heads up display, then useful stats to look at are VPIP, PFR, AF and WTSD.

 A calling station will have very high VPIP because they love to play lots of hands.
 They will have a low PFR because they don’t raise often pre-flop.